mattsse/cargo-memex/README.md

 ## Roadmap

-To achieve feature parity with `cargo` support for publishing memes will be required.
-Unfortunately crates.io does not support publishing crates as memex memes yet.
-So in the meantime, another solution needs to be developed.
+Support for publishing memes will be required soon.

 The recent NFT frenzy has shown that there is a high demand for NFT based solutions, and that especially memes can be very [lucrative](https://www.nytimes.com/2021/04/29/arts/disaster-girl-meme-nft.html).
 Hence, solutions for cargo-memex are currently being investigated in order to tap this growing market.